Ryne Stanek: Amateur career

 Stanek attended Blue Valley High School in Stilwell, Kansas.
 As a senior, Stanek pitched to a 5–1 win–loss record, a 0.72 earned run average (ERA), and 71 strikeouts.
 Out of high school, Baseball America ranked Stanek as the 42nd-best available player in the 2010 Major League Baseball draft.
 The Seattle Mariners selected Stanek in the third round, with the 99th overall selection, but he did not sign.

-Stanek then enrolled at the University of Arkansas to play college baseball for the Arkansas Razorbacks baseball team.
+Stanek then attended the University of Arkansas to play college baseball for the Arkansas Razorbacks.
 In 2011, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 As a sophomore in 2012, Stanek pitched to an 8–4 record with a 2.82 ERA and 83 strikeouts in 92 2/3 innings pitched.
 He was named to the All-Tournament Team in the 2012 Houston College Classic.
-That summer, he played with the United States collegiate national baseball team.
+That summer, he played with the United States collegiate national team.
+In 14 2/3 innings, he had a 3.07 ERA with the national team, which finished third at the Haarlem Baseball Week.

 Prior to the 2013 season, Stanek was named a pre-season All-American by Baseball America, Perfect Game, and Collegiate Baseball, and the Southeastern Conference (SEC) Pre-season Pitcher of the Year.
-On March 25, 2013, Stanek was named the SEC Pitcher of the Week.
+On March 25, Stanek was named the SEC Pitcher of the Week.
 He finished his junior year with a 10–2 record, a 1.39 ERA, 79 strikeouts, and 41 walks in 97 1/3 innings.
 In his three years at Arkansas, he compiled a 22–8 record and a 2.55 ERA.